-Gene polymorphisms identified that are responsible for breast density and cancer riskOctober 24th, 2012 in Cancer /
+Gene polymorphisms identified that are responsible for breast density and cancer riskOctober 24, 2012 in Medicine & Health / Cancer

 It has long been known that breast density, or mammographic density, is a strong risk factor for breast cancer, and that estrogen and progestin hormone therapy increases dense breast tissue.
 Now, a study published in BioMed Central's open access journal Breast Cancer Research has identified several gene variants in hormone metabolism and growth factor pathways that may be associated with breast density and, hence, breast cancer risk.